Harishankar Brahma: Career

 He was appointed as the election commissioner in August 2010.
-He has overseen two Lok Sabha elections and at least one round of Assembly elections in every state.
+He has overseen two Lok Sabha elections (2014) and at least one round of State Legislative Assembly elections in every state.

 Views on 2012 Assam violence

 In an article in The Indian Express on 28 July 2012, he blamed illegal immigration from Bangladesh for the 2012 Assam violence.
-He mentioned that even Election Commission is faced with this problem by saying, "Even the Election Commission of India is not immune to this problem.
+He mentioned that even the Election Commission is faced with this problem by saying, "Even the Election Commission of India is not immune to this problem.
 It has to tackle the problem of D-Voters (doubtful voters), numbering approximately 1.5 lakh, while preparing the electoral rolls of Assam.
 The subject matter is sub-judice.
 This also poses a very serious security threat to the country.
-It is advisable that these pending cases lying in various courts and tribunals be disposed of quickly and within a definite timeframe.
+It is advisable that these pending cases lying in various courts and tribunals be disposed of quickly and within a definite time frame.
 People who are found to be illegal migrants by these tribunals should be deported.
 Unless this basic issue of illegal migration into the country is resolved, the problem is bound to recur from time to time and in place to place."